FarmBot-Docs/farmbot-theme/v2/docs/pages/page.md

 ![tall image](tall.png)

+## Section images

+Section links to aggregate BOM pages with sections for multiple parts (Genesis v1.5- and Express v1.0) have a hover image, like for these [dowel pins](../../bom/legacy-parts.md#dowel-pins).

 ## Hover images

-Links to BOM entries have a hover image, like this [horizontal motor housing](../../other/bom/parts/md#part-1).
+Links to individual part BOM pages (Genesis v1.6+ and Express v1.1+) have a hover image, like for this {% include part.html category='bom category' part='stepper motor' %}.

 ## Galleries